 An atheistic morality?

-The distribution of material resources to people who don’t deserve it is by the atheists viewed as the epitome of goodness, which shows that physicalism and atheism cannot function as a groundwork of morality.
+The distribution of material resources to people who don’t deserve it is by the atheists viewed as the epitome of goodness, which shows that materialism and atheism cannot function as a groundwork of morality.
 The moral perspective becomes skewed, perverted, and robotic.
 The materialistic form of goodness has in the end only evil consequences, because it is neither founded in the heart nor in our natural instincts.
 It is merely a product of the intellect.
-The foremost example is Marxism, created during an epoch in the 19th century when suffering due to poverty and inhumane working conditions was immense.
+The foremost example is Marxism, created during an epoch in the 19th century when the misery caused by poverty and inhumane working conditions was immense.
 The appalling situation was documented by Friedrich Engels and Charles Dickens.

-The way in which people today are fixated on the well-being and proliferation of humanity is downright anti-Christian.
-Earlier in history, the individual was more concerned with the welfare of the soul, and whether or not he would be allowed entry to heaven.
+Today’s ideological fixation on the well-being and proliferation of humanity is downright anti-Christian.
+Earlier in history, the individual was more concerned with the welfare of the soul, and whether or not he would be allowed entry into heaven.
 Today, the materialistic and paradisal welfare state is regarded the new heaven.
 It is an illusion.
 The soul of modern man is being invaded with the mechanistic and materialistic spirit, which also comes to expression as Marxist ways of thought, i.e., that humanity all over the world must be fended for and allowed to grow out of bounds.
 Even Catholics have been indoctrinated with the materialistic and mechanistic form of morality.
 In the 19th century, Christians did not regard humanity as the supreme good.
-Nor did they think that the physical welfare of people all over the world is of paramount importance.
+Nor did they think that the physical welfare of human beings all over the world is of such paramount importance.
 Something has happened.
 An obsession with matter and human life has taken over.
 It is a regressive matriarchal movement in which the state plays a central role as the carrier of a mother projection.

 ‘Baba Yaga’.
 Wikipedia article. (here)